 Either way, this post is about teacher health, as I’ve already seen a few other teachers sniffling.

 With large class sizes, we are working in environments that are a breeding ground for viruses and illnesses.
 With custodial teams short-staffed (overworked and underpaid), a lot of us are working in schools where they mop the floors twice a year…and that’s about it.
-(In my school, I’m lucky if the trash bag is changed and not simply “emptied” to be used again the next day.)Shop Amazon - Introducing Education Supplies for Teachers
+(In my school, I’m lucky if the trash bag is changed and not simply “emptied” to be used again the next day.)Join Amazon Prime - Watch Over 40,000 Movies

 Keeping your classroom environment healthy and clean is an absolute must if you want to guard against anyone getting sick.
 Nobody seems to be taking our health seriously so its up to you to provide hand sanitizers, spray the tables and commonly used items with bleach, open windows to circulate fresh air, and teach students about cleanliness.

 Below are some websites that can steer you in the right direction.
 They have information, lesson plans, and resources that will help you kick-start your mission for this to be the first and last work-related illness you experience this academic year!